OpenAlly/sigyn/src/config/README.md

 ### Required
 The `loki` property defines an object that allows configuring Loki API access.

+The `grafana` property defines an object that allows configuring Grafana API access.

 The `rules` property defines an array of rule objects, each representing a specific monitoring rule.

 The `notifiers` property is an object that allows configuring various notification methods.